Chapter 5 Matrices and rasters

 Before moving on to stars package, the raster and terra packages deserve to be mentioned.
 The raster package is a powerful and well-established (2010-) package for working with rasters in R (Table 0.1). terra (2020-) is the new and improved package by the same authors, providing very similar capabilities, only easier to use, and faster.
 Each of these packages contains several classes, and a very extensive collection of functions, for working with rasters in R.

 The raster and terra packages have several limitations compared to stars, most notably that they are limited to three dimensions, and cannot hold raster metadata such as measurement units.
 Moreover, they are less well-integrated with the sf package—which is the leading package for working with vector layers in R (Chapters 78).
 On the other hand, raster and terra provide some “classical” GIS operations that are unavialble in stars, such as built-in focal filter functions (Section 9.4).
-In general, there is a very large overlap between stars and raster/terra in terms of capabilities, and the choice is ultimately a matter of preference.
+Otherwise, however, there is a very large overlap between stars and raster/terra in terms of capabilities, and the choice is ultimately a matter of preference.
 In this book we will be working with the stars package for rasters (Section 5.3.5), which we now move on to introduce.

 5.3.5 The stars package